 A charge of being under the influence will rely heavily on a DRE’s testimony.
 (A DRE is a Drug Recognition Officer who has specialized training in detecting whether or not someone is under the influence of drugs.)
 The DRE will begin by questioning you.
 During the interview, he or she will ask about your current and prior drug use.
 The DRE may also check your pulse, look at the size of your pupils, search for injection marks, and record other physical symptoms that could indicate drug use.

 The testimony of a DRE is not always reliable.
 There are many other causes that could mimic being under the influence of drugs, such as being ill or having a physiological condition.
-A criminal defense lawyer can always challenge the testimony of a DRE.
+A San Diego drug crime lawyer can always challenge the testimony of a DRE.

 The DRE, or other law enforcement officials, may also require you to take a blood test to detect illegal drugs.
 This is not always done; yet charges are still laid against you.
 The good news is when a blood test was not taken at the time of your arrest, it is extremely difficult for the prosecution to prove that you were under the influence.

 The prosecution must also prove that you engaged in current use of the illegal drug or controlled substance, meaning you used the drug just prior to arrest.
 This is determined on a case-by-case basis, however; and your attorney should be able to discuss with you how this applies to your case.

 Being under the influence of illegal drugs or a controlled substance is a misdemeanor.
 The penalty includes a minimum of 90 days and a maximum of one year in county jail.
 If you are convicted, you may also be placed on probation for up to five years, may be required to take drug counseling, and may face additional fines.
 You may, however, be eligible for a drug diversion program and not have to spend any time in jail.